 - The Biomedical Sciences Partnership Building research facility opened in February 2017.
 The 10-story, 245,000 square-foot, research building is focused on bringing scientists and researchers together to discover innovative solutions to today’s leading health concerns.
 Areas of research include cancer drug therapies, applied nanobioscience, pediatric infectious disease research and more.

-- The Phoenix Biomedical Campus (PBC) is also home to the UA Colleges of Pharmacy, Public Health and Nursing, Eller College of Management, the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center, the Arizona Biomedical Collaborative, Translational Genomics Research Institute (TGen), Northern Arizona University’s College of Health and Human Services and Arizona State University.
+- The Phoenix Biomedical Campus (PBC) is also home to the UA Colleges of Pharmacy, Public Health, Nursing, Eller College of Management, the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center, the Arizona Biomedical Collaborative, Translational Genomics Research Institute (TGen), Northern Arizona University’s College of Health and Human Services and Arizona State University.

 - Opened in 2015, the UA Cancer Center is an extension of the only NIH-designated comprehensive cancer center based in Arizona.